 Not all projects have their budgets established the same way.
 Projectworks offers three different methods for setting the fees/budgets for projects.

 When creating a project you are able to build your budget with different levels of granularity.
-In it's most simple, set a fee for each phase/budget line within your project, or at the most granular build it from the "bottom up" by based on hours and rates.
+The simplest way is to set a fee for each phase/budget line within your project, but you can also build the pricing from the "bottom up" basing it on hours and rates.

 Explore the different pricing options: